Quality gates enforce a quality policy in your organization by answering one question: is my project ready for release?

 The first four conditions are locked and cannot be edited if you wish to remain compliant with CaYC.
 The duplication and coverage conditions are configurable to your specifications.

-For more information on these conditions see the Concepts and Definitions pages.
+For more information on these conditions see the Concepts and Metric definitions pages.

 Upgrading quality gates